2008–09 Australian region cyclone season: Tropical Cyclone Charlotte

 On 8 January, TCWC Darwin identified a Tropical Low in the southern Gulf of Carpentaria.
 The next day TCWC Brisbane begin to issue advisories on the low and issued Cyclone Watches for coastal communities between Aurukun on the Cape York Peninsula and the Northern Territory/Queensland border.
 On 11 January, the Tropical Low developed into Tropical Cyclone Charlotte, and on 12 January at 4:00am (AEST), crossed the coast near the Gilbert River Mouth with wind gusts of 120 km/h (70 mph).

 Heavy rains, estimated at over 150 mm (5.9 in), from Tropical Cyclone Charlotte flooded at least 100 homes in low-lying areas on Cape York including Babinda, Mount Sophia and at Normanton.
 The rains also caused mudslides which, as described by an affected home-owner "...it's just mud, mud everywhere".
 The main road to Karumba was also cut off by flood waters.
-Damages caused by the storm were estimated to be at $15 million (USD).
+Damages caused by the storm were estimated to be at US$15 million.